CardioLeo/slreact_challenges/README.md

-# This is a repo for my course notes and challenge attempts for SoloLearn's React Course.
+# This is a repo for my course notes and challenge attempts for SoloLearn's React + Redux Course.